All Episodes

 A rat flea.

-Fleas are taking on Al-Qaeda.
+Fleas are taking out al-Qaeda.

-I mean, that's we'll take it, right?
+I mean, that's, we'll take it, right?

 We'll absolutely take it.

-Pretty soon Obama's going to be given credit for creating the synthetic version of rat fleas during the transition.
+Pretty soon, Obama's going to be given credit for creating the synthetic version of rat fleas during the transition.

 By the way, I've got a little heads up for you on Obama's immaculation tomorrow.

-The Obama Immaculation address is going, it's 17 minutes long, and he wrote it himself as opposed to David Axelsrod.
+The Obama Immaculation Address is going, it's 17 minutes long, and he wrote it himself as opposed to David Axelsrod.

-That's that's that's the PR.
+That's the PR.

 Obama wrote the speech.